 There are two different Agile promises

-– “We are Agile and we can serve your business now and indefinitely” – that need all the engineering parts that suppose “steadily adding value” , technical excellence and management of the Technical Debt.
+- “we can serve your business now and indefinitely” – that need all the engineering parts that suppose “steadily adding value” , technical excellence and management of the Technical Debt.

-The product level concerns: inject the business and keep that business clean are mandatory for that second and stronger promise.
+The product level concerns: injecting the business into the product and keeping that business clean are mandatory for that second and stronger promise.